Improving Language Model Prompting in Support of Semi-autonomous Task Learning: Prompt Engineering

 \subsection{Temperature}

 We also analyzed the affect of temperature on the measures.
+Temperature ranges from 0 to 1.
 At temperature=0, GPT-3 produces (largely) deterministic results: it always produces the token with the highest probability as it generates responses.
-At higher temperatures (range from 0..1), there is greater variance in the responses generated because the model chooses tokens more randomly.
+At higher temperatures, there is greater variance in the text that is generated.
+In general, as temperature increases, the LLM chooses tokens the next token in the sequence less predictably.
 We generally expect that temperature=0 responses will have higher reasonableness than higher temperature responses to the same prompt.
 Because a specific situation might require a less common response, however, we used other temperatures (0.3, 0.8) to explore how different temperatures influence relevance.